Select Page

 Developing a written agreement

-An important part of developing the share farming agreement is to establish some production and budget targets based on anticipated milk and input prices and historical data.
-This can then be reviewed during and at the end of the first year in an open discussion regarding the overall business performance and whether the returns anticipated by each party were achieved.
+The agreement should also set production and budget targets, based on milk and input price forecasts and historical data.
+These targets should be reviewed during and after the first year to assess business performance and whether each party’s expected returns were achieved.

 As a dairy business changes, the share arrangements need to be reviewed to ensure the share is still equitable to both parties: